 09 of 13

 Summer Winds is the eight quilt block in our Scrap Happy Sampler quilt series.
 The block isn't difficult, but do press as you go and avoid stretching those units.Continue to 10 of 13 below.

 Here's the Scrap Happy Sampler block number 9 — the Lost Ship quilt block pattern.
 Scrap it up or stitch the block in a more orderly way, the choice is yours.
 Making Lost Ship offers a good opportunity to practice your half square triangle construction skills.
 Like nearly every other quilt block out there, it's been configured in slightly different ways over the years and renamed several times.Continue to 11 of 13 below.

 11 of 13

 All quilt blocks look dramatically different when you alter the placement of color and color value, and Album Star is a design that's fun to play with in that way.Continue to 12 of 13 below.

 12 of 13

-You might just end up making a batch of these easy Churn Dash quilt blocks.Continue to 13 of 13 below.
+The 11th pattern is so beautiful that you might end up making a batch of these easy Churn Dash quilt blocks.Continue to 13 of 13 below.

 13 of 13